vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2024-05-27 version 2.0.12 =
+Removed support for Instabox in Vipps Checkout Shipping

 = 2024-05-21 version 2.0.11 =
 Fixed some utranslatable strings and changed MobilePay reservation time notices to 14 days